sosier/Code_Refactoring_Assistant/README.md

 ## Analysis

-The `Analysis.ipynb` shows an example of analyzing the evaluation results for a model run.
+`Analysis.ipynb` shows an example of analyzing the evaluation results for a model run.
 It gathers all the necessary results data files and compares the performance the model run to the performance of the baseline canonical example code.
 Using it you can replicate the analyses found in our paper.